davs3275/sbs/med/collier.md

 nothing more than a pure natural action.
 Now he that dreads the course of nature is a very child
 ;
-but this is not only a work of nature, but is also pro- fitable to her.
+but this is not only a work of nature, but is also profitable to her.
 Lastly, we should consider how we are related to the Deity, and in what part of our being, and in what condition of that part.